 - On the Field mapping page, map the load-file fields to DISCO’s fields.
 Not all load-file fields must be mapped, and not all DISCO fields must be used.

 First, select the unique identifier in your load file and the column headers that define your family relationships.
 The unique identifier is typically a ControlID or BegBates number.
 You can choose to select a single value or separate begin and end values to define families.

 Historically, DISCO required mapping a column to BeginBates in order to ingest a load file, but now only requires selecting a unique ID and way to define family relationships between the documents.

 NOTE: The column headers selected to define your family relationships will not be stored in DISCO unless they are mapped to a DISCO or custom field in the Field Mapping section below.

-To map a load file field, click on the placeholder to the right of the field that reads Select or type to add a new field.
+To map a load file field, you can either apply a previously saved mapping or click on the placeholder to the right of the field that reads Select or type to add a new field.
 Then, select or begin typing the DISCO field to associate with that field.
 If a DISCO field already exists, it will appear below your typing and can be selected.
 If a DISCO field does not already exist, you will see an option to create a new custom field.
 If the field name you are trying to create is already in use in DISCO, you will see a warning message and not be able to create a conflicting field with that name.